AhmetEminSaglik/MobileAdvertAppProject/README.md

 # Mobil Advert App Project
 -  I shared just my android screenshots.
-And I coded web service with nodejs.
+I coded with Java and I coded web service with nodejs.
 And I got a little help from my college friend  <a href ="https://github.com/necatichdar"> @Necati Çuhadar </a>
 about web service.